Code-Institute-Submissions/Riddlers-Riddles/README.md

 - **Front Page**
-  - The first thing that the user sees is a Riddler themed background with a welcome message/ challenge, along with a let's begin button to start the quiz.
+  - The first thing that the user sees is a Riddler themed background with a welcome message/ challenge, along with a let's play button to start the quiz.

   ![Front Page](assets/images/media/front-page.png)

   - **Quiz Page**
-  - The quiz page is comprised of a total of 8 questions, with 4 options to chose from for every question.
-The users total score is displayed at the bottom right of the box.
+  - The quiz has eight questions with four multiple choice answers to chose from.
 ![Quiz Page](assets/images/media/quiz-page.png)

-  - A correct answer will trigger a message along with a green background.
+  - A correct answer displays a green background and message.
 ![Correct Answer](assets/images/media/correct.png)

-  - An incorrect answer will trigger a message along with a red background.
-It will also display the correct answer.
+  - An incorrect answer displays a red background and the correct answer.
 ![Incorrect Answer](assets/images/media/wrong.png)

 - **Navigation**
-  - The navigation consists of 2 simple buttons at the bottom right of the box and a header at the top of the page.

-  - Clicking the header will take the user back to the front page.
+  - For navigation the header will take the user back to the front page.

-  - The button named 'Restart' will reload the page and let the user start over.

-  - The button named 'Next Question' will take the user to the next question after choosing an answer.
-If they did not choose one, an alert will pop up, telling them to do so.
+  - The "Next Riddle" button will take the user to the next riddle but only after they have selected an answer.
+An alert will be displayed if they try to move on without doing so.

+  - The button named 'Restart' will allow the user to start again.

   ![Alert](assets/images/media/media-display.png)

   ### Validator Testing